 In summary, ADHD is a serious usually lifelong disorder which can have a number of negative and disabling consequences to the affected person, and consequences for their family and loved ones.
 A range of effective treatments are available, but the first step is assessment and diagnosis.
 If you are interested in pursuing assessment please see the

 Adult ADHD Assessment page for information about the service I can provide.

 It's pretty impossible to escape cultural expectations about body shape and size.
 Desires to fit a certain body standard can lead to bad relationships with food and exericse.
 Negative thoughts about appearance and body size can be frequent and vicious and can lead to unhelpful and potentially dangerous behaviours such as food restriction, binge eating, excessive exercise, and vomiting or excessive laxative use.
 In general, the more we think about something, the more we think about it, and thoughts can become obsessive and intensely distressing.

 There are effective treatments for eating disorders, particulary for bulimia nervosa and binge eating disorder.
 Anorexia nervosa is more challenging, but changes in eating behaviour can still occur.
 Medical and / or nutritional oversight may be required in order to manage an eating disorder.
 Psychotherapy can help with understanding the influences on expectations of shape and weight, can seek to unearth and challenge unhelpful thinking, and make real changes to unhelpful behaviour.
 Disordered eating is often shrouded in emotions of shame, guilt, disgust, and embarrassment.
 These emotions and fear of judgement can prevent people from seeking help and allows the condition to continue for longer than it needs to.
-Changes to both negative eating-related thoughts and eating behaviours can happen as quickly as following the first therapy session.
+Once you've made a commitement to change, unhelpful eating behaviours can change in a matter of weeks.